JonayedMohiuddin/Tic-Tac-Toe/README.md

 # TIC-TAC-TOE
-An implementation of `minimax` algorithom on classic tic tac toe game making it unbeatable.
+An implementation of `minimax` algorithom on classic tic tac toe game making it `UNBEATABLE`.
 Give it a try ;).

 ## HOW TO PLAY
 __HUMAN PLAYER__ is denoted as `X` on the board and __AI PLAYER__ is denoted as `O` on the board.